artwist-polyakov/pokitoki-advanced/README.md

 ### Reply with attachment

 Sometimes the AI's reply exceeds the maximum message length set by Telegram.
 In this case, the bot will not fail or spam you with messages.
-Instead, it will send the answer as an attached markdown file.
+Instead, it will send the answer as attached Markdown and HTML files.

 ### Edited question